Historic architecture, modern marinas and vibrant nightlife in Algarve’s capital

 What do you think of when you hear “Paris”?

-Right.
-We know.
+Right, we know.
 The Eiffel Tower.
 Be honest.

 But there’s so much more to the French Capital than the top tourist spots!
 In fact, some of the best experiences the city has to offer aren’t the ones you’ll see on the posters.
 They’re known largely by locals.
-They are, as they say, le Paris authentique
+They are, as they say, le Paris authentique.

 But we’re not here to flex our GCSE French.
 We’re also not here to tell you to visit the Eiffel Tower, the Louvre, or the Arc de Triomphe.